soethanv/perl/README.txt

 Welcome

-I use these perl scripts to put html row/column tags.
+I use these scripts to put html row/column tags.